intellij-rust/intellij-rust/ARCHITECTURE.md

 The implementation of name resolution is different in Intellij-Rust and in rustc.
-Compiler resolves the whole crate at once, walking the tree of modules in the top-down fashion.
+Compiler resolves the whole crate at once, walking the tree of modules in a top-down fashion.
 Intellij-Rust lazily resolves names by walking the PSI tree upwards from the reference.
 This allows to do resolve only in the file currently opened in the editor and its dependencies, ignoring most of the crates.
-The major chunk of resolve is handled by the `lexicalDeclarations`, `containingDeclarations` and `associatedDeclarations` functions.

-`lexicalDeclarations` takes a reference and walks the AST tree upwards, collecting all the `let` declarations, function parameters, item definitions and other "local" declarations.
-This is the function which does the work of resolving a local variable or a first component `foo` of the `foo::bar::baz` path.

-`outerDeclarations` takes a module and lists all items defined in it.
-It handles resolution of all the subsequent components of the `foo::bar::baz` path.

-These functions allow to list *all* visible declarations and are used in completion as well.
+See `NameResolution.kt` for the details.

 The result of resolve is cached.
 The caches are flushed after every PSI modification.
 That is, after you type a key in the editor, all the name